anna-money/anna-mobile-llm-agent/README.md

 4. Run the app in the emulator and find the path where the ADB is installed

 Run the agent:
+1. Remove the `data` before running the agent if you want to start from scratch (recommended).
-1. `python3 anna_mobile_llm_agent/run_agent.py --adb_filepath=platform-tools/adb`
+2. `python3 anna_mobile_llm_agent/run_agent.py --adb_filepath=platform-tools/adb`
-2. The agent will ask you to define the goal for the agent, enter the goal and press enter
+3. The agent will ask you to define the goal for the agent, enter the goal and press enter
 ```
 Invoice creation example.